cwaitt/Latex-Workshop/sections/math.md

 LaTeX makes writing chemical equations seamlessly.
 There are two ways you will likely use math mode: *inline* math mode, which allows you to write equations as a part of a paragraph, and *display* math mode, which is used to write equations that are not part of a paragraph.

+## Learning Objectives

+1. Difference between inline and display math mode

+2. Start and write in a particular math mode

+3. Practice using both

 ## Inline Math Mode

 There are three ways to start up inline math mode: